scornejob/gpuvmem/README.md

 -p  --path            MEM folder path to save FITS images.
 With last / included.
 (Example ./../mem/) -M  --multigpu        Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select          If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
-(Default = 0)
+(Default = 0) -t  --iterations      Number of iterations for optimization (Default = 50)
     --xcorr           Run gpuvmem with cross-correlation
     --verbose         Shows information through all the execution
 ```